Kinds of types in Scala

 val c = a + b // Number!

-In our example, if we defined our interface without any type parameters, we would end up with situation where any number on a specific Number
+In our example, if we defined our interface without any type parameters, we would end up with a situation where any value of a specific Number would lose information about its specific type.
+Also, without any notice it would allow additions of unrelated implementations:

 val a: Char // Char extends Number